The Benefits of Electronic TranscriptsSubmitted by NRGCO on Wed, 03/01/2017 - 10:10

-You can markup paper quite easily by highlighting, making notes, or attaching bookmarks.
+You can mark paper up quite easily by highlighting, making notes, or attaching bookmarks.
 However, these abilities are also readily available for e-transcripts and often times are easier to perform.
-With a PDF for example, you can highlight in a single click, as well as make comments anywhere on the page.
+For example, with a PDF you can highlight in a single click, as well as make comments anywhere on the page.
 Unlike on paper however, you can un-highlight just as easily, so mistakes are easy to correct.
 Comments don’t have to be cramped in the tiny margins either; in PDFs, you can easily expand and hide comments, so they can be as long as you want without getting in the way.
 Bookmarks in PDFs can also allow you to go from one section to the other quickly without the tedious process of actually flipping the pages on paper.

 Last but not least, search is perhaps the most useful tool for e-transcripts.
-While our transcripts come with word indexes that allow one to search for certain words in the transcripts, the search tools available for e-transcripts are even quicker and simpler.
+While our transcripts come with word indexes that allow one to search for certain words, the search tools available for e-transcripts are even simpler.
 By typing in a word into a search bar, you can bring up all instances of that word in the transcript within seconds.
 This is impossible on a physical transcript.

 Well, there you have it.
 Hard copy transcripts certainly have their place in the world, and there is no replacement for actually flipping through paper, but e-transcripts are an extremely useful auxiliary tool in accessing, marking, and finding things in transcripts.